 Things to Know Before You Go

+- Language spoken: Thai.
 Don't worry about not being able to communicate with locals!
 You'll always be able to find someone who speaks English in any destination that has tourists.
-Even if you find yourself in the countryside where nobody speaks English, you'll be able to mime in order to find food, accommodation and transport.
+Even if you find yourself in the countryside where nobody speaks English, you'll be able to mime in order to find food, accommodation, and transport.

 While in Bangkok, aim to spend at least a few nights partying on Khao San Road, a true haven for backpackers.
 You won't experience anything like authentic Thai culture on this infamous street, but it's a rite of passage for any new backpacker and worth checking out for the people watching opportunities alone.

-Chiang Mai is my favorite city in Thailand -- I've spent over six months living there!
+Chiang Mai is a must-see city in Thailand.
 Our number one tip is the Elephant Nature Park -- a wonderful sanctuary dedicated to rescuing tortured elephants from across Southeast Asia and beyond.
-You'll be able to spend a day learning about elephants, bathing and feeding them.
+You'll be able to spend a day learning about elephants, bathing, and feeding them.
 You'll also learn why you should never ride elephants, so please don't take one of the elephant treks that are advertised in the city, as these are extremely cruel.

-Visit Chiang Mai gate (the south gate of the moat) on any evening and search for Mrs Pa's food cart -- it's the one with the enormous queue.
-There, you'll be able to buy the best smoothie of your life and it will only cost 50 cents!
+Visit Chiang Mai gate (the south gate of the moat) on any evening and search for Mrs. Pa's food cart -- it's the one with the enormous queue.
+There, you'll be able to buy the best smoothie of your life!
 Definitely a Chiang Mai highlight.

 Chiang Rai makes for a fun weekend getaway from Chiang Mai and hosts two of Thailand's oddest temples.